chorrell/docker-image-testing-example/README.md

 # docker-image-testing-example

-This is an exmaple of using Serverspec to test Dockerfiles
+This is an example of using Serverspec to test Dockerfiles

 ## Setup